awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

    kubectl apply -f https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-arm-preview/aws-k8s-cni-arm64.yaml
    ```

-## Launch worker nodes<a name="launch-arm-worker-nodes"></a>
+## Launch nodes<a name="launch-arm-worker-nodes"></a>
 **Important**
-Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
+Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

 1. Open the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation)\.
 Ensure that you are in the AWS Region that you created your Amazon EKS cluster in\.